 Bonus Frequently Asked Question: Other Attractions?

-While you may already have an itinerary in place with these helpful frequently asked question, there are some other sightseeing recommendations.
-Not only should you visit top museums like the Getty but others that are less busy.
-For example, Petersen Automobile Museum, The Broad, MOCA, Skirball Cultural Center, California Science Center and Valley Relics Museum.
-One other auto museum well worth your time is the Nethercutt Collection in Sylmar.
-Then there are hidden gem attractions, like Angels Flight Railway, Venice Canals Walkway and the famous gravesites at Hollywood Forever Cemetery and Pierce Brothers Westwood Memorial Park.
-In the latter attractions, you can visit the gravesites of famous people like Judy Garland, Carl Wilson of the Beach Boys and Marilyn Monroe.
-If you have any further questions about what to see and do in LA, just contact me!
+While you may already have an itinerary with these helpful, frequently asked questions, other sightseeing recommendations exist.
+It would be best to visit top museums like the Getty and others that are less busy.
+For example, the Petersen Automobile Museum, The Broad, MOCA, Skirball Cultural Center, California Science Center, and Valley Relics Museum.
+Another auto museum worth your time is the Nethercutt Collection in Sylmar.
+Then there are hidden gem attractions, like Angels Flight Railway, Venice Canals Walkway, and the famous gravesites at Hollywood Forever Cemetery and Pierce Brothers Westwood Memorial Park.
+In the latter attractions, you can visit the gravesites of famous people like Judy Garland, Carl Wilson of the Beach Boys, and Marilyn Monroe.
+If you have further questions about what to see and do in LA, contact me!

 Related: Celebrate the Holidays at Universal Studios Hollywood